Artem-Viveritsa/FusionJewelryToolkit/README.md

 ![Gemstones Info icon](commands/GemstonesInfo/resources/32x32@2x.png)
 ## GemstonesInfo — Show detected gemstone diameters on-model (Early Preview)
 - **Description:** Detects gemstone bodies created by the add-in and overlays their diameters as on-model text labels to help with quick inspection and verification.
+The command dialog also displays a summary list of all gemstone sizes with their total counts, sorted from smallest to largest.
 - **Selection:** No explicit selection required — the command scans the model for bodies marked as gemstones and displays overlay text for each detected gemstone.
 - **Behavior:** Uses attribute metadata attached to gemstone bodies to detect them, computes centroid and normal, and places text slightly offset along the gemstone normal (diameter shown in mm).
+The summary list in the dialog shows each unique diameter with the number of gemstones of that size.
 - **Limitations:** This feature is in early preview and may have limitations or unexpected behavior; user feedback is appreciated.